bleunguts/bleunguts/portfolio2023.md

 _FRTB Capital Calculator Hedge Risk verification story_

-This feature exposes key inputs to the capital calculator for a capital batch
+This feature exposed key inputs of the capital calculator for capital calc batch runs to the end user

 - Implemented the Hedge Verification MI screen that exposed credit spread hedges, credit quality per netting set (key model inputs to the capital calculator).
 (React, Backend C#)
 - Involved understanding and execution of capital calc workflows for testing, analysing valuation snapshot cache service for correct calc input parameters for the COM interop quant capital calculator